 Keep up to date on our latest podcasts, business resources and founder stories.

-Commuting time is nonexistent for Dom, who lives 100 yards from his shop in Margate.
-He loves the way of life so much that he refused a multimillion-pound bid for his business.
-The first-time entrepreneur sources raw materials from the local seaside, which makes the location crucial to Haeckels’ success “but we would have been successful even if we were based in Mongolia.”
+Commuting time is non-existent for Dom, who lives 100 yards from his shop in Margate.
+The first-time entrepreneur sources raw materials from the local seaside, which makes the location crucial to Haeckels’ success.

 It all comes down to the quality of your business, the entrepreneurs agree.
 A good business, great product, and a strong story can work from almost anywhere.